Picmonic/example-php-challenge/readme.md

 # Githubifier

-Githubifier is a quick and basic Laravel 5 Application that connects to github and returns the joyent/node recent commits
+Githubifier is a quick Laravel 5 Application that connects to github and returns the 25 most recent joyent/node commits

- - Connects to the Github API
+ - Connects to the Github API using knplabs/github library
+ - Uses Laravel blade templates to interact with data via controller
  - Finds the joyent/node repository
- - Finds the 25 most recent commits
+ - Pulls in daily recent commits
- - Creates a model and stores the 25 most recent commits in the database.
-Make sure to avoid any duplicates.
+ - Creates a model, stores and retrieves top 25 commits from the database.
- - Creates a basic template and utilize a CSS framework (Bootstrap, Pure, etc.)
+ - Error checks for duplicates before inputting into db.
- - Creates a route and view which displays the recent commits by author from the database.
+ - Creates routes and views which displays the recent commits by author from the database.
- - If the commit hash ends in a number, colors that row light blue (#E6F1F6).
+ - If the commit hash ends in a number, shows that row light blue (#E6F1F6).
  - Uses Laravel Elixer to mix and serve assets

+ BONUS STUFF HIT
+ - Assets compiled with gulp
+ - sass and js mixed using Elixer
+ - Uses Angular
+ - Uses Bower
+ - Uses Node
+ - Uses Composer
+ - Utilizes Vagrant Box / Homestead
+ - Uses Materialize CSS and some fonts
+ - Includes demonstration of responsive design
+ - Includes responsive menu and swipe menu on mobile
- - Uses Bootstrap to pretty up
+ - Uses angular to display recent alerts
+ - Aggregates commits to count total number in database

 ### Version
 0.0.2